sdispater/pendulum/docs/index.rst

 Modifiers
 =========

-These group of methods perform helpful modifications to the current instance.
+These group of methods perform helpful modifications to a copy of the current instance.
 You'll notice that the ``start_of_xxx()``, ``next()`` and ``previous()`` methods set the time to ``00:00:00`` and the ``end_of_xxx()`` methods set the time to ``23:59:59``.